alexdln/top-layer/README.md

 export default RootLayout;
 ```

+> [!NOTE]
-`TopLayerProvider` never causes rerenders, so it is recommended to install it over the entire application.
+> `TopLayerProvider` never causes rerenders, so it is recommended to install it over the entire application.

 ## Usage